 Max.
 Altitude: 6461m

 The journey to the Mera Peak takes you to an entirely different realm of Khumbu region.
 Unlike most of the other trekking routes, it doesn’t share its route with the Everest Base Camp Trek.
-From Lukla, the route heads east and makes its way through villages of Paiya, Chhatra Khola, and finally Thaknak, the nearest settlement to Mera Peak.
+From Lukla, the route heads east and makes its way through villages of Paiya, Chhatra Khola, and finally Thaknak, the nearest settlement to Climbing Mera.

-After the climbing activities, the route makes its way back west to Lukla, by crossing villages like Khare, Khote, and Thuli Kharka.
+After these activities, the route makes its way back west to Lukla, by crossing villages like Khare, Khote, and Thuli Kharka.
 Despite the differences in the route, the landscape that unfolds during the journey is more or less similar to that of Everest Base Camp Trek.

 The settlements, however, are quite distinct, as they have a different feel to it.
 There are minor similarities in the ways of the people, however, there are dissimilarities too.
 However, these villages offering amazing experiences to the trekkers from all perspectives.